eddmann/eddmann.github.io/_posts/2014/2014-01-28-accessors-getter-setter-and-singleton-traits-in-php.md

 ---
 layout: post
-title: "Accessors (Getter/Setter) and Singleton Traits in PHP"
+title: 'Accessors (Getter/Setter) and Singleton Traits in PHP'
-meta: "Using traits to implement prototype Getter/Setter and Singleton capabilities."
+meta: 'Using traits to implement prototype Getter/Setter and Singleton capabilities.'
 ---

 Traits were introduced into the PHP language in 5.4, and from this point many interesting use-cases have appeared.
 One such instance is the reduction in boilerplate code when prototyping a new idea.
 Though these should be implemented within the project before completion, I have found using the two traits below to help speed up the development life-cycle.

 <!--more-->

 ## Accessors (Getter/Setter)